Code of Conduct

 Seibukan Dojo - new member agreement and commitment

 Welcome to Seibukan, This can be a fun and rewarding hobby to start.
-Let's get a few legalities and expectations out of the way.
-By registering, you accept the following points and general conduct expected.
+Lets get a few legalities and expectations out of the way.

-c) If I have any illness or disability it is brought to the teacher’s attention before class, and during class if any injury is aggravated through training.
-If there are any pre existing illnesses or disabilities please list on the Website Member Registration page.
+d) If I have any illness or disability it is brought to the teacher’s attention before class, and during class if any injury is aggravated through training.
+If there any any pre existing illnesses or disabilities please list here now

-g) I agree to pay monthly fees and WAKR annual fees in advance before each month comes due.
-WAKR Annual subs fall due on July 01 each year.
+g) I agree to pay monthly fees and annual fees in advance before each month comes due.
+Annual subs fall due on July 01 each year.

 As a member of the Seibukan, there is an ongoing 2 way commitment between teacher and student.
 This is different to sport where you hire a court and train for just 1 hour.
 In martial arts, it is considered a long term relationship.
 The student commits to earnestly trying their best and to absorb what is given to them.
 The teacher is committed to mentor you through your martial arts journey.

-On entry to the dojo, a simple greeting to everyone is expected and appreciated.
-The sensei will at the start time stand in front of the class and wait for the students to line up, in order of seniority, facing the instructor.
+On entry to the dojo, a simple greeting to everyone is appreciated.
+The sensei will at the lesson start time stand in front of the kamidana or shrine on the wall and wait for the students to line up, in order of seniority, facing the instructor.

-To start, the teacher will kneel (in seiza) and all students will adopt the same pose.
+To commence a lesson, the teacher will kneel in seiza and all students will adopt the same pose.
+All these points will be explained once you start lessons.
+There are 3 bows.

 The senior student will call for a bow in unison, to the teacher, then everyone will stand and bow to the shrine/front.
-Following this, everyone again kneels and carries out a bow to their swords and puts them on.
+Following this, everyone again kneels and carries out a bow to their swords.
+This is a sign of mutual respect, not of subservience or inferiority.

-Once all swords are in place in their belts, the teacher will stand up, followed by the senior student and so on, student by student, in a wave down the line.
+Once all swords are in place in their belts, the teacher will stand up, followed by the senior student and so on in a wave down the line.
 The class will commence now usually with a warm up at the sensei’s discretion.

 If you arrive late for class, you should enter the training area and sit 3 or 4 m away from the teacher in an unused area and kneel, waiting for them to motion to you to join into the class.
 They may or may not kneel and formally bow you in.
 Then stand at a corner of the dojo away from other students and perform the obligatory bow-ins and quick warm up by yourself.